kelleystephens/bookbank/USER_STORIES.md

     "3"
     => Please enter the updated genre
     "fiction"
-    => The Great Gatsby by F. Scott Fitzgerald has been updated!
+    => The Great Gatsby has been updated!

 ## Owner Updates 'is read?' status